netsampler/goflow2/docs/reflow-system.md

 * `src_port`
 * `dst_port`

-If `reset_interval_ms > 0`, a bucket is emitted when it has been idle for that amount of time.
+If `window.idle_flush_after_ms > 0`, a bucket is emitted when it has been idle for that amount of time.
+If `window.max_flush_after_ms > 0`, a bucket is emitted once the bucket lifetime reaches that limit even if traffic continues.

 2. Accumulative metadata aggregation